 Example: 12-12-12 fertilizer grade is composed of 12% nitrogen, 12% phosphate, and 12% of potash.

-A 50 pound bag of 10-10-10 fertilizer contains 15 actual pounds of fertilizer nutrients, and the rest being comprised of natural filler materials like limestone and sand.
+A 50-pound bag of 10-10-10 fertilizer contains 15 actual pounds of fertilizer nutrients, and the rest is composed of natural filler materials like limestone and sand.

-The pounds of nutrients in the bag is directly related to the amount of nutrients and formulated via a math equation based upon multiplying 50 by the first number in the recipe.
+The pounds of nutrients in the bag are directly related to the number of nutrients and formulated via a math equation based upon multiplying 50 by the first number in the recipe.
 In a bag of 10-10-10 the math problem would be 50 X .10.